 How can I create collaborative learning opportunities and facilitate group work?

 Learning in groups takes place in many ways, from the simple short in-class activity to the semester-long project.
 Instructors will want to consider simple replacements for in-class group activities, such as posting examples to group discussion forums.
-For semester-long projects, instructors may consider setting up Oncourse project sites for each team.
+For semester-long projects, instructors may consider setting up Oncourse project sites or Canvas course sites for each team.

 Key considerations include the expected time duration of the activity, types of resources needed to complete the activity, and extent of expected communication among group members.